 12. Improve Your Posture

-Sitting up straight must be one of the easiest ways to generate muscle growth!
+Sitting up straight must be one of the easiest ways to generate muscle growth without weights!

-Just take a look at the benefits and you’ll see that core strength and good posture go hand in hand.
+Just take a look at the benefits of good posture and you’ll see that core strength is one major advantage.

 If you practice good posture you’ll build core strength, and vice versa.